zenwork/mkdn-web-component/README.md

 1. Copy all of the mkdn libraries to `/lib`
 1. Create/copy markdown content to to `/md`
 1. Create an `index.json` file that lists the `.md` files to render
-1. Create an `index.html` file that contains your header, footer and an `md-view`
+1. Create an `index.html` file that contains your header, footer and an `mkdn-view`
 1. run a server like `http-server` on the root of the project.
 For production you will likely need something designed for production express or nginx.

 ### Resulting `index.hmtl`